executors/executors/wording.md

   // One-way exception handling property:

-  // XXX bikeshed this name. "handler" may imply that the value of the property is some kind of function struct oneway_exception_handler_t;
+  // XXX bikeshed this name. "handler" may imply that the value of the property is some kind of function
+  // [*Editorial Note:* The presence of this property seems at-odds with the error-handling scheme adopted from P1660.
+Does this property need to be eliminated? *--end editorial note.*] struct oneway_exception_handler_t;

   constexpr oneway_exception_handler_t oneway_exception_handler;